TorqueMech Beta

 What Affects Cost

-• Front versus rear rotor service
+• Front versus rear rotor service and parking brake design

 • Rotor size, type, and vehicle weight class

-• Corrosion level and hardware condition
+• Corrosion level, hub surface condition, and seized hardware

-• Whether brake pads are replaced at the same time
+• Whether brake pads are replaced at the same time with overlapping labor

 • Shop labor rate and local parts pricing